dalarson/ids/report.md

 One example of SDN-based-monitoring implements TLSDeputy, a TLS verification tool, to protect residential networks(13).
 The residential network contains a OpenFlow which his configured to route new flows through the TLSDeputy to verify the TLS handshake, and once verified leaves a direct connection between the client and server.
 This use of SDN implements extra monitoring of TLS handshakes, keeping clients more protected.

-SDN-based monitoring is a powerful combination of the benefits of packet inspection tools and flow monitoring.
+SDN-based monitoring is a powerful combination of the benefits of packet inspection tools nd flow monitoring.
 Like flow monitoring, it can be easily deployed and scaled.
 In addition, it gives more visibility and control over the network(14).
 However, like packet inspections it can be dynamically configured, and can both detect and mitigate attacks.
 SDN-based monitoring can be configured to detect availability attacks and mitigate their effects.
-In addition, the controller can implement rules and services which help in detecting or stopping authenticity and integrity based attacks.
-For example, the controller can control network rules so that only software systems that need to talk to each other can.
+In addition, the controller can implement rules and services which help in detecting or stopping Authenticity and Integrity based attacks.
+For example, the controller can control network rules so that only software systems that need to talk to each other can talk to each other.

 There are negatives to SDN-based monitoring.
 The centralization of control to a single OpenFlow controller means that there is a single point of failure(14).
 If this is exploited, attackers could gain nearly complete control of the SDN in question.

 # Infrastructure